 Question: "Is partial preterism biblical?
 What do partial preterists believe?"

-Those who hold to partial preterism also do not read Matthew 24 in a normal sense.
-Christ spoke of the destruction of the temple in A.D.
-70 (24:2).
-But much of what He spoke of did not occur in AD 70.
+Those who hold to partial preterism also do not read Matthew 24 in a literal sense.
+Christ spoke of the destruction of the temple (Matthew 24:2).
+But much of what He described did not occur in AD 70.
 Christ speaks of that future time as one of “great distress, unequaled from the beginning of the world until now—and never to be equaled again.
 If those days had not been cut short, no one would survive, but for the sake of the elect those days will be shortened” (Matthew 24:21–22).
-Christ also says, "Immediately after the distress of those days the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken.
-At that time the sign of the Son of Man will appear in the sky, and all the nations of the earth will mourn.
-They will see the Son of Man coming on the clouds of the sky, with power and great glory" (Matthew 24:29-30).
+Surely, this cannot be applied to the events of AD 70.
+There have been worse times in the history of the world since then.

 © Copyright 2002-2014 Got Questions Ministries.